31 Mar Blogging for Beginners

 - Write about those topics to get found and start ranking higher in search results.

-Pick one Topic to focus on per Post
+Pick one Topic to focus on, per Blog Post

 Do not try to solve every problem in one swoop, this will make it clearer and easier for the searchers and the search engines.
 It will also ensure that the post gets more qualified traffic, as we the people clicking through are looking for that specific topic.

-Make a list of Topics that support a specific Conversation
+Make a list of Blog Topics that support a specific Conversation

 Consider making a list of blog topics that support the e-book’s content.